Frequently Asked Questions

 Avalonia, being open-source, allows anyone to contribute to the project's future.
 With that said, we understand the critical importance of long-term support when selecting a framework.
 Avalonia is an enterprise-grade tool built on a decade of open-source development.
 We've developed comprehensive product roadmaps that extend well into the next decade, underlining our commitment to sustained innovation and support.

 Avalonia is similar to WPF but not 100% compatible and will require work to port your application.
-We have created a cross-platform WPF fork named Avalonia XPF that utilises Avalonia.
+We created the following documentation for those seeking to migrate from WPF to Avalonia.
+We have also created a binary-compatible cross-platform version of WPF, named Avalonia XPF that utilises Avalonia.
 It allows you to run your WPF app on macOS, Linux, iOS, Android and Browser without modification.
 We also sell XPF Hybrid licenses, which enable the use of existing WPF controls, such as those developed by Actipro, Telerik, Syncfusion, SciChart and more within your Avalonia application.

 Avalonia XPF is based on WPF shipped with .NET 6.0 SDK.
 For WPF apps that are using older versions of .NET, we recommend upgrading to NET6, NET7 or NET8

-We are collaborating with the SciChart team to enable SciChart support for Avalonia XPF.
+We are collaborating with the SciChart team to enable SciChart support for Avalonia XPF for Enterprise customers.

 Yes.
-Avalonia XPF has partial support for controls developed with WinForms.
+Avalonia XPF for Enterprise has partial support for controls developed with WinForms.
 However, we do not provide a solution for apps developed entirely with WinForms.

 No. Avalonia XPF is not open-source, and its source code is not freely available.